Deck the halls — the Hallmark countdown to Christmas is right around the corner

 We also have two holiday-themed series to look forward to: Project Christmas Joy: Alabama, in which a town in need will get “extreme Hallmark holiday transformation,” and Christmas Cookie Countdown, which will pit five home cooks against one another in a competition to make the best holiday treats.
 Honestly, can this season of joy even get more joyful than this?

-The Hallmark Christmas Countdown is still almost two months away from beginning, which is the only bad news we have to share today.
+The Hallmark Christmas Countdown is finally about to begin, which is basically the best news ever.
 But in the meantime, if you really need a fix, Netflix already has its catalog of delightfully cheesy holiday films up and ready for your enjoyment.
 Merry Christmas and Happy Holidays, movie fans.